Stefano Mancinelli: Professional career

 Mancinelli joined Fortitudo Bologna in 2000, and he made his debut in the Italian League on April 14, 2001, against Viola Reggio Calabria.
-He was the captain of Fortitudo from 2005–09, following the team's previous captain, Gianluca Basile.
+He was the captain of Fortitudo from 2005 to 2009, following the team's previous captain, Gianluca Basile.
 With Fortitudo, he lost the final game of the EuroLeague in the Euroleague 2003–04 season, when they were defeated by Maccabi Tel Aviv.
 However, he won the Italian Championship with Fortitudo in 2005 against Olimpia Milano.
 He also won the Italian SuperCup in 2005.
 In 2007, Mancinelli participated with the Portland Trail Blazers summer squad during the NBA Summer League in Las Vegas, Nevada.
 In August 2009, he joined Olimpia Milano.
 In the summer of 2012, Mancinelli and Olimpia parted ways and he became free agent.
 In January 2013, he signed with Pallacanestro Cantù for the rest of the season.
 In August 2013, he signed a three-year deal with PMS Torino.
 In July 2016, he returned to Fortitudo Bologna.
+Mancinelli played at Bologna until 2022.